Invariance of Quantum Rings under Ordinary Flops II: A quantum Leray--Hirsch theorem: Abstract

 \section{Abstract}

-This is the second of a sequence of papers proving the quantum invariance for ordinary flops over a smooth base.
-In this paper, we complete the proof of the invariance of the big quantum rings under ordinary flops of splitting type.
+This is the second of a sequence of papers proving the quantum invariance for ordinary flops over an arbitrary smooth base.
+In this paper, we complete the proof of the invariance of the big quantum rings under \emph{ordinary flops of splitting type}.

 To achieve that, several new ingredients are introduced.
 One is a \emph{quantum Leray--Hirsch theorem} for the local model (a certain toric bundle) which extends the quantum $\D$ module of Dubrovin connection on the base by a Picard--Fuchs system of the toric fibers.